zhaojh329/rtty/COMMAND.md

 You first need to send a command to the server through POST, the message format is as follows.

-    {"devid": "test", "username": "test", "password": "test", "cmd": "echo", "params": ["hello rtty"], "env": {"x": "12"}}
+    {"devid": "test", "username": "test", "password": "test", "cmd": "echo", "params": ["hello rtty"]}

 The devid, username, cmd in the message must be provided.
-Password, params, and env are optional.
-Params is a JSON array and env is a JSON object.
+Password, params are optional.
+Params is a JSON array.

 Then the server returns a unique token.